Hctor11/personal-blog/README.md

 git clone https://github.com/Hctor11/personal-blog.git
 ```

-and then install the dependencies:
+and then install the dependencies and run the code:

 ```
 npm i
+npm run dev
 ```